ErrorTzy/writings/papers/WS_Draft.md

 In other words, the problem with any denial of *de se* essentialism is this: It not only yields strange results, but it leads to different results in qualitatively identical scenarios.
 In any situation where Perry produces a rational action, we can always construct a case where everything is qualitatively identical for Perry.
 But in this case, the content of the *de re* belief is, accidentally, about someone else.
 If action depends on *de re* content, then the same intention would accidentally produce different unexpected results.
 But I have clarified earlier that this is not rational agency because it lacks minimal means-end coherence.

-### Positive Corollaries on causation and fundamentality
+### Positive Corollaries

 So far, I've illustrated two direct corollaries of the Principle of Sanity on causation and personal identity.
-These are *negative* conclusions, telling us which theories we _cannot_ adopt.
+These are *negative* conclusions, telling us which theories we *cannot* adopt.
 However, the principle can also yield *positive* results.

 #### Are Positive Corollaries Possible?

 Immediately a question arises here. *The Principle of Sanity* is a meta-theoretical constraint.
 Why should an object-level theory has to adopt the content of the meta-level theory?

-Here's the basic idea: If *the Principle of Sanity* entails that, it is impossible for us to adopt that $\neg P$, then $P$ has to be an invariable part for any metaphysical framework we can coherently adopt.
+Here's the basic idea: If *the Principle of Sanity* entails that, it is impossible for us to adopt that $\neg P$, then $P$ has to be an invariable part for any complete metaphysical framework we can coherently adopt.
 Therefore, we can claim that $P$.
 Moreover, any attempt to vary semantically would violate *the Principle of Sanity* and thus be impossible for us to adopt.
 Hence, we can claim that get the "objectively objective" metaphysics that we want.

 Hard-core metaphysicians will probably vehemently resist this and argue the this: The following is a meta-metaphysical claim: $P$ is invariable in any metaphysical theory we can coherently adopt.
 But it does not entail the metaphysical claim: $P$ is metaphysically true.
 The former is a claim about theories, the latter is about the world.
 We cannot know anything about the world just by think about theories.
 Therefore, it is impossible for us to make any move from the meta-level to the object-level.